This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A rectal fistulotomy is surgery to heal a fistula near your anus.
 A rectal fistula is a tunnel-like wound that forms next to your anus, often after you have an abscess (pus buildup under your skin).
 It spreads from inside your rectum to the skin surface near your anus.
 A rectal fistulotomy opens and drains the rectal fistula.
 The wound heals by filling in with scar tissue so the fistula does not come back or form an abscess.
-Your caregiver may also drain an abscess during your surgery.
+Your healthcare provider may also drain an abscess during your surgery.

 WHILE YOU ARE HERE:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - Your bowel may need to be emptied and cleaned out before the surgery.
 Healthcare providers may give you a liquid medicine called an enema.
 This will be put into your rectum to help empty your bowel.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.